A multi-modal vision-language model for generalizable annotation-free pathology localization: Abstract

-In this study, we proposed AFLoc, a visual-language model based on contrastive learning aimed at alleviating the need for costly pathology localization annotations.
-AFLoc could autonomously perform pathology localization and clinical diagnosis in medical images.
-Unlike traditional global semantic alignment strategies \cite{zhang2022contrastive,boecking2022making}, AFLoc introduced a contrastive learning framework with a multi-level semantic alignment component, facilitating the comprehensive alignment of medical concepts from reports with image features.
-Specifically, the image encoder generated three levels of features: shallow local features, deep local features, and global features, which are aligned with word-level, sentence-level, and report-level features extracted by the text encoder.
-We validated AFLoc on two types of medical image datasets, including six external chest X-ray (CXR) datasets and a retinal fundus dataset.
-Our results demonstrated that AFLoc surpassed state-of-the-art methods in pathology localization and clinical diagnosis.
-Furthermore, AFLoc demonstrated robustness in handling unseen diseases, highlighting its adaptability to complex clinical environments.
+In this study, we propose AFLoc, a visual-language model based on contrastive learning aimed at alleviating the need for costly pathology localization annotations.
+AFLoc can autonomously perform pathology localization and clinical diagnosis with medical images.
+Unlike traditional global semantic alignment strategies \cite{convirt,boecking2022making}, AFLoc introduces a contrastive learning framework with a multi-level semantic alignment component, facilitating the comprehensive alignment of medical concepts from reports with image features.
+Specifically, the image encoder generates three levels of features: shallow local features, deep local features, and global features, which are aligned with word-level, sentence-level, and report-level features extracted by the text encoder.
+We extensively validated AFLoc across three types of medical image datasets, including chest X-ray (8 external datasets), histopathology (3 external datasets), and retinal fundus images.
+Our results show that AFLoc outperforms state-of-the-art methods in localization and clinical diagnostic tasks across different modalities.
+We hope that this study can help address the challenges posed by annotation scarcity and modality diversity in clinical environments, while providing insights for the design of future clinical open-environment methods.